 The Canadian Cyclists of World War I, Reconnaissance and Resilience on Two Wheels

-Initially, the Canadian Expeditionary Force (CEF) established individual divisional cyclist companies, such as the 1st, 2nd, and 3rd Canadian Divisional Cyclist Companies.
-In May 1916, these units amalgamated to form the Canadian Corps Cyclist Battalion, providing the Canadian Corps with dedicated mounted troops.
-Their duties encompassed traffic control, trench guiding, and dispatch riding, often under perilous conditions.
+The Canadian Expeditionary Force (CEF) initially formed individual divisional cyclist companies — the 1st, 2nd, and 3rd Canadian Divisional Cyclist Companies.
+In May 1916, these units merged to create the Canadian Corps Cyclist Battalion, giving the Canadian Corps a dedicated mounted unit capable of reconnaissance, traffic control, trench guiding, and dispatch riding — often under dangerous conditions.

 Training and Equipment

-Cyclists underwent rigorous training in musketry, bombing, bayonet fighting, and the use of the Lewis machine gun.
+Cyclists trained rigorously in musketry, bombing, bayonet combat, and the operation of the Lewis machine gun.
 Their bicycles, primarily supplied by Canada Cycle & Motor Co.
-Ltd. (CCM), were equipped similarly to horses, with bed rolls on the front and rifles slung on the side.
-Fully loaded, these bicycles weighed over 40 kg, yet cyclists were expected to traverse more than 60 km of rough terrain and deep mud in a single day.
+Ltd. (CCM), were equipped like horses, with bed rolls at the front and rifles slung to the side.
+Fully loaded, these bikes weighed over 40 kg, yet soldiers routinely covered 60+ km of rough terrain and deep mud in a single day, demonstrating extraordinary stamina and skill.

 Combat Engagements

-The battalion saw action in significant battles, including Ypres, Vimy Ridge, and Passchendaele.
-During the Battle of Amiens in August 1918, the cyclists were integral to the success of the offensive, conducting reconnaissance and maintaining communication lines.
-Their mobility and adaptability were crucial during the Hundred Days Offensive, where they performed intelligence work, acted as battalion runners, dispatchers, and scouts, and engaged in direct combat.
+The battalion participated in key battles, including Ypres, Vimy Ridge, and Passchendaele.
+At the Battle of Amiens in August 1918, their reconnaissance and communications work proved critical to the success of the offensive.
+During the Hundred Days Offensive, they served as scouts, dispatch riders, intelligence gatherers, and even engaged in direct combat, showcasing both versatility and courage.

 Casualties and Legacy

-Out of the 1,138 men who served in the battalion, 261 were killed or wounded, reflecting a casualty rate of approximately 23%.
-Despite their significant contributions, the battalion was disbanded on November 15, 1920, and did not receive formal battle honours.
-Efforts are currently underway to have the battalion formally honoured by the Canadian Battle Honours Committee.
+Of the 1,138 men who served, 261 were killed or wounded, a casualty rate of roughly 23%.
+Despite their vital contributions, the battalion was disbanded on November 15, 1920, without formal battle honours.
+Efforts are ongoing to have the battalion formally recognized by the Canadian Battle Honours Committee.

 Modern Commemorations

-The Canadian Intelligence Corps (C Int C) traces its lineage to the Canadian Corps Cyclist Battalion.
-In November 2022, C Int C inaugurated a uniquely Canadian tradition to commemorate the contributions of the battalion during the Battle of Amiens, marking the anniversary with ceremonies across the country.
+The Canadian Intelligence Corps (C Int C) traces its lineage to the Cyclist Battalion.
+In November 2022, C Int C inaugurated a national tradition to honor the battalion’s contributions at the Battle of Amiens, marking the anniversary with ceremonies across Canada.

 .